jsm28/matholymp-py/docs/intro.rst

   provided patch for `Roundup issue 2550722
   <http://issues.roundup-tracker.org/issue2550722>`_.

+* To measure the code coverage of the automated tests, `Coverage.py
+  <https://coverage.readthedocs.io/en/latest/>`_ is needed.
+This is
+  only relevant for developing matholymp, not for using it.
+The ``--coverage`` option to :command:`mo-run-tests` is used for measuring coverage.

 The matholymp code is intended to be independent of the operating system used.
 However, it has only been tested on GNU/Linux (specifically, various versions of Ubuntu) and so it is likely you